mozilla/anodejsholidayseason/localization/localization_part_3.md

 Schedule this to happen during the QA cycle.

 Provide a live preview site, so that localizers can check their work.

-You should build a string freeze into your project schedule.

 ## Wrapping up